- Books, Literature, and Writing

 Read it all here - The 'Admella' story - and its impact on Adam Lindsay Gordon.

 Bad News Travels Fast, they say - ...and this news was breath-taking, to say the least

-Although the passionate attention to detail and seemingly intimate knowledge of this frantic ride, left many with the impression it was, in fact, Gordon himself - and understandable as this is, given his reputation as such a daring and dedicated horseman, and a strong humanitarian - I sadly believe the dates of his time in this area don't back-up this theory.
+Although the passionate attention to detail and seemingly intimate knowledge of this frantic ride left many with the impression it was Gordon himself (and understandable as may be, given his reputation as such a daring and dedicated horseman and a strong humanitarian) - the dates of his time in this area don't correlate with this theory.